 This might or might not match the legal perspective, in which we're more likely - at least initially - to want to negotiate multiple bilateral relationships.
-My own feeling, however, is that even if that is the case for now that we'd be unwise to build it into the technical model.
+My own feeling, however, is that even if that is the case for now that we'd be unwise to assume that it will always be necessary.
 For example, I can easily believe that many federations will be perfectly happy to accept the mobile entity metadata aggregate of, for example, the UK federation or InCommon without any legal agreement backing it up at all.
-To help foster this kind of use case, I think we could and should look more closely into Leif's suggestion that federations should make it explicit that this kind of ad hoc, un-negotiated use is acceptable, for example by attaching Creative Commons or similar licenses.
-Of course, we'd also want to make the lack of liability in such use cases clear as well.
+To help foster this kind of use case, I think we could and should look more closely into Leif's suggestion that federations should make it explicit that this kind of ad hoc, un-negotiated use is acceptable to them, for example by attaching Creative Commons or similar licences allowing the creation and publication of derivative works.
+Of course, we'd also want to make the absence of liability in such use cases clear as well.

-Universal vs. Selective Mobility
+8. Universal vs. Selective Mobility